INSECT TREE CARE SERVICES

 Our research on using Criterion and Safari as soil injections shows no evidence that honeybees come into contact with the insecticides Imidacloprid or Dinotefuran.
 We feel confident using these insecticides because the active ingredients cannot penetrate the abscission layer of the tree, meaning they cannot reach the flower or pollen.
 If we discover scientific evidence suggesting otherwise, we will discontinue the use of these insecticides.

-Additional Tree Insecticide FAQs
+Additional Tree Care Services FAQs

 Imidacloprid is a systemic insecticide that targets various pests by affecting their nervous system.
 It is commonly used for lawn, tree, and agricultural pest control, as well as in flea treatments for pets.